Tired of Midnight Blue: Release and reception

 "Tired of Midnight Blue" was issued on Extra Texture (Read All About It) in September 1975 and was one of the few songs on the album to garner positive reviews.
 Dave Marsh of Rolling Stone described it as "well done" and "cryptic in the manner of 'Blue Jay Way'".
 Together with "Can't Stop Thinking About You", it provided, in Marsh's words, "the most effective nine minutes of music Harrison's made since his solo career began.
 'Midnight Blue' even features some of the guitar work Harrison so assiduously avoids elsewhere."

 While viewing Extra Texture as predominantly "mournful and doom-laden", the NME's Neil Spencer wrote: "'Tired of Midnight Blue' makes more constructive use of Hari finding his heart in his boots.
 There's a tune, some moderately tricksy chord changes and a refreshing simplicity in sight.
 The relative sparsity gives Leon Russell the chance to play some charming tumbledown piano, George meshes some crisp rhythm guitar against his own lead; and it works."

 More recently, Seattle-based critic Chaz Lipp writes that "The [album's] essential cut is the grooving 'Tired of Midnight Blue.'"
-New Zealand Herald journalist Graham Reid similarly opines: "The best track might just be the moody Tired of Midnight Blue, in which [Harrison] admits to getting weary of indulging himself in nightclub 'naughtiness' and just wanting to be back home.
-He fills it with dog-tiredness and a sense of self-loathing."
 In another 2014 review, for Classic Rock magazine, Paul Trynka describes the track as "a beautifully constructed lament to a tedious night out" and includes it among the album's "confessional songs that have worn well".

 Although he sees it as one of a number of tunes on Extra Texture that are "almost watered-down flashbacks to The Beatles", Alan Clayson opines: "In its contradiction of enjoyable depression, only 'Tired of Midnight Blue' passed muster."
 On an album containing songs that he views as either "threadbare" or "medium-grade self-pastiche", author Chris Ingham writes that "[t]hings look up during Tired of Midnight Blue, a sassy soft-shoe shuffle ... [and] on His Name Is Legs (Ladies and Gentlemen)."
 In his overview of Harrison's first decade as a solo artist, David Cavanagh of Uncut admires the song as "this LP's 'Beware of Darkness' – i.e. where did he get those chords?"

 Simon Leng identifies "Tired of Midnight Blue" as the "only piece that really worked from every angle" and, aside from the album's lead single, "You", "the best song on Extra Texture".
 Leng describes it as "an introvert's rejection of the 'rock'n'roll' life" and the "reaction" to Dark Horses "tale of booze and birds" that was "Simply Shady".
 Pointing to the way ahead in Harrison's career, Leng continues, "['Tired of Midnight Blue'] summarises George's intention to head back to his English garden and the comfort of family life."